The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/Flow_QoR_CI.md

 # OpenROAD QoR and CI Metrics

-To track the performance of the OpenROAD tools, we have created two sources of information, namely: the [QoR Dashboard](QoRDashboard.md) where we describe the flow QoR metrics (e.g. timing, area, power, etc); and the [CI Metrics](Jenkins.md) with Jenkins where we cover metrics regarding regression tests.
+## OpenROAD Dashboard

+The [OpenROAD Dashboard](QoRDashboard.md) provides an easy way to explore Quality-of-Results (QoR) over time and describes flow-QoR metrics, such as: timing, area, power, and so on.

+## Jenkins CI

+We use [Jenkins](Jenkins.md) as our continuous integration (CI) tool, you may use it to find out metrics regarding regression tests.